Steve Gohouri: Wigan Athletic

 On 12 January 2010, Gohouri joined Wigan Athletic of the Premier League, signing until the end of the season.
 He scored his first goal for Wigan on 3 May 2010 against Hull City.
 The equalizer brought the game to 2–2 and relegated Hull, prompting a pitch invasion at the DW Stadium.

 On 7 May 2010, Gohouri signed a new two-year contract with Wigan to extend his stay at the club until the end of the 2011–12 campaign.
 During the 2010–11 season, he made 28 appearances in all competitions, including a goal Gohouri scored against Liverpool in a 1–1 draw on 12 February and was rewarded with another contract extension, keeping him at the club until the summer of 2013.
 Unfortunately the 2011–12 season started badly for Gohouri, getting sent off against Tottenham Hotspur after picking up a second yellow card during a match on 24 September as well as falling down to the pecking order, making just 10 league appearances.
 Subsequently, Gohouri was released by Wigan when his contract expired at the end of the 2011–12 season.

 Maccabi Tel Aviv

 At the beginning of the 2012/13 season, Gohouri returned to Israel when he joined the ranks of Maccabi Tel Aviv in the first season of Jordy Cruyff as the professional manager.
 Gohouri participates in 10 league games in which he played as defender.
 He was released from the team mid-season.

 Skoda Xanthi

-On 29 June 2013, Gohouri joined Skoda Xanthi F.C. in the Greek Superleague.
-He made his debut in the Europa League against Linfield, and made a further two appearances in the league before leaving the club in September 2013.
+On 29 June 2013, Gohouri joined Skoda Xanthi in the Greek Superleague.
+He made his debut in the UEFA Europa League against Linfield, and made a further two appearances in the league before leaving the club in September 2013.